theopmw/leftfield-clothing/TESTING.md

 - [x] Confirm shopping bag displays correct items and all details for each product are rendered correctly.

+- [x] Confirm 'Your bag is empty' message is displayed when navigating to the Shopping Bag page when empty.

 - [x] If multiple sizes of the same product are added to the shopping bag, confirm they are each on their own line and that the sizes are displayed correctly.

 - [x] Confirm quantity selector works correctly and that the user cannot select a quantity outside of the set range (0-100).